Welcome to Penguins class.

 Year 3 & 4 home learning

-Children in Penguins will also receive termly homework, given out in the first week of term on Seesaw and due back in the last week of term.
+Children in Penguins will also receive termly homework, given out in the first week of term on TEAMS and due back in the last week of term.
 This is usually 6 activities to be completed across 6 weeks (but this may change due to the length of a particular term).
 These activities cover Literacy, Maths, Science, Art, Design and much more but will all allow you and your child to get really involved in our class topics.

 Literacy